theNewDynamic/aba-icc/_evolution-of-international-criminal-justice/evolution-2015-copy.md

 ##### April 6, 2016

 Trial Chamber V vacated the charges against William Samoei Ruto and Joshua Arap Sang.
-The decision was made without prejudice to the possibility of their prosecution in the future.
+The decision was made due to the special circumstances of the case, involving witness interference, and was also made without prejudice to the possibility of future prosecution.

 <div class="footnotes"><ol><li id="fn:source2015mar"><p>ICC Press Release ICC-CPI-20150311-PR1096 <a class="reversefootnote" href="#fnref:source2015mar">↩</a></p></li></ol></div>